Coping with skin that can be itchy, red and sore isn't the preserve of adults: babies can also have dry skin that needs a little extra looking after.

 More on allergies here.
 Get your child allergy tested if you are struggling to identify specific triggers.

-Lastly, check out what your baby might be reacting to in food!
+Check what your baby might be reacting to in food

 Diet and nutrition are so important for maintaining healthy skin.
 Many people who suffer with very dry skin lack essential fatty acids in their system.